orangegroove/OGCoreDataStack/README.md

 	} context:context];

-# Subspecs

-Parts of the library are optional, and may be excluded if redundant.

-## Core

-This is the core functionality.

-## Contexts

-Provides two convience contexts:

-	NSManagedObjectContext* context = [NSManagedObjectContext og_mainThreadContext];

-and:

-	NSManagedObjectContext* context = [NSManagedObjectContext og_backgroundThreadContext];

-The main thread context automatically observes the background thread context.

 ## Unique ID's

-While Core Data is not a relational database, it's often used to cache relational data.
+While Core Data is not a relational database, it's often used to cache data from a database such as this.
 If this is something you want to do, it's useful to give each object an id property.
 To do this, in your NSManagedObject subclass, override:

 	+ (NSString *)og_uniqueIdAttributeName;

 Return the name of the attribute to be used as an id property.
 This allows you to use a few convenience methods for creating and fetching objects:

+	MyObject* object = [MyObject og_objectWithUniqueId:@873 allowNil:YES context:context];

+And for multiple objects:

 	NSArray* objects = [MyObject og_objectsWithUniqueIds:idArray allowNil:YES context:context];

-If allowNil is YES, new objects aren't created if they don't have an existing id in idArray.
-Otherwise, a new object is inserted into the context and given the id value.
+If allowNil is NO, objects are created for any id's that don't have corresponding objects.

 ## Vending objects

-OGCoreDataStackVendor is a decorator for NSFetchedResultsController and there are subclasses to use it as a data source for tableviews and collectionviews.
-To use a vendor as dataSource for a UITableView, create an instance of the tableview-specific subclass of the vendor:
+OGCoreDataStackVendor is a decorator for NSFetchedResultsController, with subclasses for using it as a data source for UITableViews and UICollectionViews.
+To use a vendor as data source for a UITableView, create an instance of the tableview-specific subclass of the vendor:

 	self.myVendor = [[OGTableViewManagedObjectVendor alloc] init];